devnson/Machine_Learning_Notes/3-decision_trees.md

 ![decision-tree](https://user-images.githubusercontent.com/23405520/113811519-f3b57000-9789-11eb-8601-b7f9fc7d37e2.png)

-That’s a simple decision tree with one decision node that tests x < 2x<2.
-If the test passes (x < 2x<2), we take the left branch and pick Blue.
-If the test fails (x \geq 2x≥2), we take the right branch and pick Green.
+That’s a simple decision tree with one decision node that tests x < 2 .
+If the test passes (x < 2), we take the left branch and pick Blue.
+If the test fails (x≥2), we take the right branch and pick Green.

 ![dataset-split](https://user-images.githubusercontent.com/23405520/113811538-016af580-978a-11eb-8d0d-b7e841fa3270.png)